1. Blue Badge Introductory Note [37kb] - click on link for more information

 - Badge holders may be exempt from time limits imposed on other users

 - Badge holders may usually park on single or double yellow lines in Scotland without any time limit.
-In England and Northern Ireland, there is a time limit of up to three hours
+In England and Northern Ireland, there is a time limit of up to three hours.
+Badge holders should also check for loading or unloading restrictions indicated by yellow markings on the kerb.
+When these restrictions are in force the Badge holder is not permitted to park.

 - Badge holders can park in greenways out-with times of operation